-19.1 Part A: Obstacle Avoidance
+19.2 Part B: Obstacle Avoidance and Dribbling

 Six black obstacles (cylinders of diameter 20 cm and height 90 cm) are put in the half of the field in front of the yellow goal, as defending players.
 In KidSize the obstacles are placed within the area between the penalty mark and the goal.
 The obstacles are put at arbitrary positions by the referees, just before the start of each trial, when the robot is already waiting at the starting position and are rearranged at each trial.
 The distance between the obstacles is at least 50 cm for KidSize and at least 100 cm for TeenSize.
 No obstacles are placed in the center circle.
-The robot is placed at the center mark.
-The robot must reach the goal, enter in it, by crossing at least once the line between two obstacles and by avoiding touching all obstacles.
+The robot ball is placed at the center mark and the robot directly behind it facing the yellow goal.
+The robot must reach the goal with the ball by dribbling the ball, enter in it, by crossing at least once the line between two obstacles and by avoiding touching all obstacles.
 This means that it is not allowed to walk either left or right around the cluster of obstacle poles to reach the goal.
+The robot must dribble the ball through the obstacles in the goal.
+Therefore, only gentle kicks of no more than 20cm distance are allowed.

-The trial ends without success, if the robot bumps on any obstacle or if the robot leaves the field.
+The trial ends without success, if the robot bumps on any obstacle or if the robot or the ball leaves the field.
 If the robot touches an obstacle a minus is given.

-The trial ends with success, if the robot touches the goal line.
+The trial ends with success, if the robot touches the goal line and the ball is inside the goal.
 The teams are ranked by the time needed to complete the task and the number of minus.

-Poles are only re-arranged once the robot has actually made an effort to navigate around the poles and a minimum of 60 sec. must have elapsed.
+Poles are only re-arranged once the robot has actually made an effort to navigate and to dribble the ball around the poles and a minimum of 60 sec. must have elapsed.